MaxBauV/AudioTimeShiftDetector/README.md

 The measurement file, `pulsedNoise.wav`, can be found in the `resources` folder.

-The script used to generate this file, `TestFileGenerator`, is also available in the same directory.
-If you need to modify it for specific applications, feel free to contact me.
+The script used to generate this file, `TestFileGenerator.py`, is also available in the same directory.
+If you need to modify it for specific applications, please contact me as I'm interested in limitations.

 ## Use-cases / Application Examples